KPadula/Gamble_Plantation/README.md

 ![KatePadula](KatePadula.png)

-Matt Litteral and Kate Padula are is a first year Master's Candidate in Applied Anthropology at the University of South Florida.
+Matt Litteral and Kate Padula are Master's Candidates in Applied Anthropology at the University of South Florida.
+They are both archaeologists studying sugar plantations in Florida.

-Kate Padula is a second year Master's Candidate in Applied Anthropology
+### Contact Us

 You can use the [editor on GitHub](https://github.com/KPadula/Gamble_Plantation/edit/master/README.md) to maintain and preview the content for your website in Markdown files.